 Easter is a time of indulgence, when we’re surrounded by numerous Easter treats, but the constant availability and temptation can add up to a substantial amount of extra calories over a few days.

-While no food should ever be completely off limits, moderation is key.
+While no food should ever be completely off-limits, moderation is key.
 And sometimes, healthier alternatives, which are just as delicious, are the way to go.
 Why?
-Because you get to enjoy special occassions, and tasty treats without falling off the bandwagon.
+Because you get to enjoy special occasions, and tasty treats without falling off the bandwagon.

-To help you keep you on track with your wellness journey, I’ve broken down the calories in these common Easter treats to demonstrate how much exercise you’d need to do to “burn off” a serving and reach an equilibrium.
-Although calories in, calories out is not an exact science, I’ve always used this method loosely to track my daily calories and ensure I balance things out with moderate exercise (no need to kill yourself in the gym!).
+To help you keep you on track with your healthy lifestyle, I’ve broken down the calories in these common Easter treats to demonstrate how much exercise you’d need to do to “burn off” a serving and reach an equilibrium.
+Although calories in, calories out is not an exact science, I’ve always used this method loosely to track my daily calories and ensure I balance things out with moderate exercise

-I’ve also included a few healthier options so you don’t need to feel deprived or left out – in fact, they’re so good they’re sure to be a favorite among your family, too.
+I’ve also included a few healthier options so you don’t need to feel deprived or left out – in fact, they’re so good they’re sure to be a favourite among your family, too.

 1 x 10g Lindt Bunny or two small Lindor Mini Eggs = 56 calories = about a 1km run

 1 x 100g Lindt Bunny = 600 calories= an 8-10km run